Thermal, Electro-Mechanical, Electronic

-Flashers have come a long way since the early 2 or 3 pin tin can and Narva has a complete range manufactured to meet or exceed international standards.
-Starting with the low cost thermal units used for older vehicles and auxiliary applications, through to the latest electronic flashers with ‘no load’ circuitry for use with L.E.D lamps.
+Narva has a complete range of Flashers manufactured to meet the highest international standards starting with the low cost thermal units through to sophisticated electronic flashers with no load circuitry for use with L.E.D lamps.

-The range incorporates features such as pilot lamp indication, hazard warning and heavy duty 5, 6 and 7 pin units for B-Double and Road Train applications.
+The range incorporates features such as pilot lamp indication, hazard warning and heavy-duty units for B-Double and Road Train applications.